robinheghan/fnv1a/docs/why_fnv_is_great_for_elm.md

 Since it hashes a byte at a time, it's simple to implement correctly in Elm without any overhead, even when decoding each character into a UTF-8 code point first to support any kind of language.

-The benchmark in this repo shows that FNV is 60% faster than Murmur3 in Chrome, which is a noticable difference.
+The benchmark in this repo shows that FNV is 60% faster than Murmur3 in Chrome, which is a noticeable difference.

 Because of this, I would recommend that people would switch from `robinheghan/murmur3` and use `robinheghan/fnv1a` instead.
 It's not only faster, but also more correct.